 Growing Lion’s Mane Mushrooms at Home

-What is Lion’s Mane Mushroom?
+What is Lion’s Mane mushroom?

 Lion’s mane mushrooms, scientifically known as Hericium erinaceus, are a fascinating and visually striking fungus.
-Other common names are bearded tooth fungus, bearded hedgehog, old man’s beard yamabushitake.
+Other common names are bearded tooth fungus, bearded hedgehog, old man’s beard or yamabushitake.

 These mushrooms are visually impressive and boast a range of potential health benefits.
 Lion’s mane contains bioactive compounds that have been associated with various medicinal properties.
 Research suggests that lion’s mane may offer protection against dementia and provide potential benefits for managing symptoms of stomach ulcers, heart disease, and diabetes.